cmdcolin/babel-array-flat-demo/README.md

 This demonstrates usage of Array.prototype.flat and compiling with babel 7, babel polyfill, and core-js

-The @babel/polyfill and core-js@3 are added as main dependencies
+The core-js@3 is added as runtime dependency.
+Alternatively, @babel/polyfill could be added as one and then we could import @babel/polyfill.

 The babel preset env uses useBuiltIns: usage to import dependencies where needed instead of manually importing @babel/polyfill in the codebase